International edition

 8. Nuclear News Network — the brief and reference layer

 That's us, so judge accordingly: NNN doesn't do original wire reporting.
-What it does is aggregation with discipline — a daily brief that compresses the sources above into three minutes, same-day analysis where every statistic links to a primary source, velocity coverage of what the industry is debating on X, and evergreen reference guides like the SMR guide and BWRX-300 vs AP300 vs Natrium.
+What it does is aggregation with discipline — a daily brief that compresses the sources above into three minutes, same-day analysis where every statistic links to a primary source, velocity coverage of what the industry is debating on X, and evergreen reference guides like the SMR guide, the Natrium explainer, and BWRX-300 vs AP300 vs Natrium.
 Every article ships with a machine-readable twin, and the whole site is built to be citable by AI search engines — if you ask ChatGPT or Perplexity a nuclear question, our job is to be the answer's source.

 Side by side

-Current state (July 2026)
+Current state (August 2026)

 Questions